'We will make them pay': North Korea launches missiles, condemns U.S.-South Korea drills

 A JCS spokesman told a regular news briefing on Monday the allies were preparing for a joint exercise in the second half of the year but would not confirm the name of the drill or whether it had already started.

-The testing of short-range missiles by North Korea is banned by a 2006 United Nations Security Council resolution demanding that North Korea suspend all activities related to its ballistic missile programme.
+The testing of short-range missiles by North Korea is banned by a 2006 United Nations Security Council resolution demanding that North Korea suspend all activities related to its ballistic missile program.

-Japan’s defence ministry said it did not see any imminent threat to Japanese security from the latest projectile launch by North Korea.
+Japan’s defense ministry said it did not see any imminent threat to Japanese security from the latest projectile launch by North Korea.

 Reporting by Josh Smith and Joyce Lee; Additional reporting by Matt Spetalnick and David Brunnstrom in WASHINGTON and Chris Gallagher in TOKYO; Editing by Paul Tait and Darren Schuettler